uviclibraries/rstudio/basics-0.md

 **Create two objects.**

-Create two objects (pig1.mini and pig1.large) containing Boolean values which indicate that Bart is a large pig and not a mini pig.
+Create two objects (pig1.mini and pig1.large) containing Boolean values which indicates that Bart is a large pig and not a mini pig.

 {::options parse_block_html='true' /}
 <details>